 There are plenty of reasons to be excited about Death Stranding.
 The game is Hideo Kojima’s first release since the Metal Gear Solid designer left Konami to create his studio in 2015.
 Boiled down, the game has you delivering cargo to isolated cities as a means to connect them.
 The Death Stranding review critical consensus has been largely positive since launch.
 Some find the repetition of terrain traversal to be quite serene, while others have found it frustrating.

 So, if you’re stuck waiting for Death Stranding to come to PC, then read on for a nifty round-up of everything we know.
 We’ll go over an array of details from the Death Stranding release date and gameplay to story details and other details to do with the Death Stranding ending.
-We’re still digging through the game ourselves, but we’ll update this guide with information as we get it.
 To that end, here’s everything we know about Death Stranding on PC.

 DEATH STRANDING PC RELEASE DATE

-Not long to wait now, the Death Stranding PC release date is June 2, 2020, for both Steam and the Epic Store.
-The launch date was revealed in tandem with a Half-Life crossover, too.
+Not long to wait now, the Death Stranding PC release date is July 14, 2020, for both Steam and the Epic Store.
+The launch date was delayed by over a month, originally planned for June 2, 2020.

 Death Stranding story

-As you’ll glean from the trailer above, Death Stranding is confusing, and keeps its cards close to its chest.
+Not to give too much away, as Death Stranding has been out in the world since its launch on PS4 in November.
 Basically, you’ll find yourself in remains of post-apocalyptic America – where ruin has been brought about by a cataclysmic event known as Death Stranding.